-The bones are held in place with cement, and there are bare patches where bones came off or were removed.
-The bones came from several church cemeteries, and it’s estimated there are approximately 5000 skeletons decorating the interior of the chapel.
+You can see bare patches where bones fell off or where people removed them.
+The bones came from several church cemeteries.
+It’s estimated there are approximately 5000 skeletons decorating the interior of the chapel.

 And if that isn’t enough to darken your mood, there’s this tale:

-There are two mummified bodies in the chapel which hang from ropes on the wall, one of a five-year old child.
+There are two mummified bodies in the chapel which hang from ropes on the wall.
+One is that of a five-year old child.
 The story goes that an abused wife cursed her husband and son on her death bed, that when they died, the flesh would never completely fall from their bones.
 Unfortunately the mummies weren’t there during our visit, but there was a photo of them:

-Overall the visit lasted maybe 20 minutes, but the sensation of being in such a gloomy, oppressive environment lasted well beyond that.
-It was absolutely worth visiting, but it weighs a bit heavy on you for a while after you leave, so it’s not for the squeamish or faint of heart.
-Which I guess is what the monks who created it were aiming for, to make people feel contemplative and thoughtful.
+Overall the visit lasted maybe 20 minutes.
+It was absolutely worth visiting, but the heavy, oppressive sensation weighs a bit heavy on you for a while after you leave.
+So this experience is not for the squeamish or faint of heart.
+But I suppose the monks who created it were aiming to make people feel contemplative and thoughtful.
 Mission accomplished, I would say.